markierer/ProfileREST/README.md

 # ProfileREST
 Example: A business application creates pdf files and put them into a sync folder.
 The metadata is within the file name.
-The Profile.DocumetService monitors the sync folder, parses and sends files to the PRO.FILE WebApp Server.
+The Profile.DocumentService monitors the sync folder, parses and sends files to the PRO.FILE WebApp Server.
-PRO.FILE is a PDM/PLM system from Procad
+PRO.FILE is a PDM/PLM system from Revalize (Procad)

 ## appsettings.json